 While other types of tea exist aerated varieties are by far the most prevalent within the cannabis industry.
 Aeration is crucial to a living compost, as the concentration of microorganisms needs a constant injection of oxygen or else the mixture will quickly run through the available supply.
 Aeration of the mixture improves the environment for the living organisms, which will then enhance the growing environment of the soil.

 After submitting a soil sample, typically on a per crop or seasonal basis, the nutrient and microorganism analysis goes into the development of a customized mix specifically designed for the growing environment.
 Depending on the crop, and the depletion of the soil, the mix is adjusted with different natural additives and microorganisms to promote a healthy balanced living soil.

-In an industry facing what seems like a neverending news cycle of contamination issues, the value added of a compost tea additive go far beyond soil structure.
-A company which relies on the sophisticated, all-natural, technology of a compost tea amendment improves their brand image, and value for the end consumer.
+In an industry facing what seems like a neverending news cycle of contamination issues, the value-added of a compost tea additive goes far beyond soil structure.
+A company that relies on the sophisticated, all-natural, technology of a compost tea amendment improves its brand image, and value for the end consumer.